 Thank you to everyone who helped with this article!

-We hope you are as inspired as we are to adopt some of these super healthy habits in 2017.
-Thanks so much to Lowri, Kristi, Louise, Jo, Sue and Fiona for all your help with this article!
+We hope you are as inspired as we are to adopt some of these super healthy habits in the new year.
+Thanks so much to Lowri, Kristi, Louise, Jo and Fiona for all your help with this article!
 If you’re as fascinated as we are about habits and how to change them, find out here what Mandy Pearson, Psychotherapist, Coach and Teacher had to say on the subject when we had a lovely chat with her recently.
-And most importantly, happy new year - we hope you have a happy, healthy and peaceful 2017!
+And most importantly, happy new year - we hope you have a happy, healthy and peaceful one!